crosleythomas/blog/posts/tf_start_to_finish/traineval.md

 That's it!
 Your model is now training, evaluating once at the end of every epoch, and reporting results intermittently to your live updating TensorBoard.

 ## Training Remotely, Monitoring Locally
 Often times you will be running your training on a remote server, say you department's or company's cluster.
-If you start a training job on a remote instance and still want to use TensorBoard to track training progress live, I recommend using mounting the remote output directory locally with <a href="https://en.wikipedia.org/wiki/SSHFS" target="_blank">SSHFS</a>.
+If you start a training job on a remote instance and still want to use TensorBoard to track training progress live, I recommend mounting the remote output directory locally with <a href="https://en.wikipedia.org/wiki/SSHFS" target="_blank">SSHFS</a>.
 SSHFS gives you a local copy of a remote directory and continually updates the files in that directory as they change.
 SSHFS should be installed already if you are using Linux.
 If you using a Mac, you probably need to install SSHFS/Fuse <a href="https://osxfuse.github.io/" target="_blank">here</a>.

 I have a directory that's only for mounting with SSHFS.
 ```